 - Self Service Station open Oct 1-April 30.
 A Standley Lake Parks Pass is required for ALL vehicles entering Standley Lake.

 - Only Standley Lake permit holders and those with camping reservations will be let into the park after 8:00pm.
 No one may enter the park after 10:00pm without prior authorization.

 - No shoreline parking.
 Vehicles must be parked in designated areas only.

 - Glass bottles are prohibited.

 - Pets are not permitted in the water at any time, and must remain on a leash.

 - All Standley Lake permit holders must produce their permit card when requested by park staff.

 - Permits are not transferable and cannot be re-sold.
 Only the person whose name appears on the card will be allowed access to the park.
 Violations will result in the confiscation and/or revocation of the permit.

-- No refunds will be given for day passes.
-No refunds will be given for boating and/or camping permits after May 1.
+- No refunds will be given for day passes or paddle craft rentals.
+No refunds will be given for boating permits after May 1.